joshua-frey-wsu/joshua-frey-wsu/README.md

 ### Hi there, I am Joshua Frey 👋

-- 🌱 I’m currently learning Data Mining and Machine Learning on Udemy
+- 🌱 I’m currently learning Data Science and Machine Learning on Udemy
 - 🔭 I’m planning on working on a Professional Call of Duty Match Dataset to perform data mining tasks.
 (Also plan on making prediction models for Premier League Matches)
 - 🤔 I’m looking for help with landing my first job as a developer!
 - 📫 How to reach me: joshua.h.frey@gmail.com